A Seaside Rendezvous

-A Seaside Rendezvous was a 2009 pair of concerts by English alternative rock band Muse.
+A Seaside Rendezvous was a 2009 pair of concerts by English rock band Muse.
 Held at The Den in Teignmouth, Devon, the town in which the band's members spent their childhoods and began their musical careers, the homecoming concerts were the band's first shows in the town for 15 years.
 It is believed that the name 'Seaside Rendezvous' was taken from the Queen song of the same name (Queen being a major influence on the band).

 Background

 The planning of two Teignmouth concerts was first revealed by locals newspapers the Teignmouth Post and Herald Express on 7 and 8 August 2009.

 It was rumoured that the concert's promoters, SJM Concerts Ltd., had applied to Teignbridge District Council for permission to hold the concerts at The Den, though it was recognised that there were concerns.
 With the dates planned as 4 and 5 September 2009, support for the shows quickly increased and spread across the country.
 A band spokesperson was quoted as describing the band as "very keen" to complete the gigs, with locals describing it as "an iconic event."

 A council meeting was held on the morning of 17 August in Newton Abbot to decide whether the shows would go ahead.
 Muse bassist Christopher Wolstenholme attended the meeting and urged fans to show their support.

 On 17 August, the two concerts were confirmed after the meeting council allowed so.
 Wolstenholme told the Herald Expresss reporter Emma Pearcy after the meeting "I am chuffed to bits the application has been granted.
 What I have been really surprised by is how much support we have been getting, from a huge range of people.
 Obviously we will do what we can to make sure complaints are kept to a minimum."
 The bassist added that "It is something we have wanted to do for a long time.
 It is not a money making exercise.
 We want to give something back to the community."
 BBC Radio 1 presenter Zane Lowe aired highlights from the Saturday 5 September performance on his radio show on 7 September 2009.